sigmasaur/AwSW-it/README.md

 * At line 3098: Slightly pruned to fit fewer lines.
 * At line 3639: *pockets* → *pocket*, to match line 2312.
 * At line 3751: Adapted to preserve a pun; reverse translation: *I'm stunned.*
+* At line 3862-3866: Note that these lines also trigger if `Zhong` was already encountered in [`bryce1.rpy`](#bryce1rpy), where he addresses the player character by name.
+The user is then prompted to ask `Zhong` about him knowing the player character, resulting in the two speaking the same dialogue.
+Currently, the only affected sequences are where the user leaves at lines 694, 1176 of [`bryce1.rpy`](#bryce1rpy) or plays through, and doesn't interrogate `Zhong` in [`chapter2.rpy`](#chapter2rpy).
 * At line 4046-4064: Note that the larger, orange dragon should be a female, as mentioned by `Zhong` at line 3907; the current translation doesn't use this information, nonetheless.

 ### [`chapter4.rpy`](italiantl/chapter4.rpy)